Solomon1533/1dgk.github.io/_drafts/2024-seen-read-played.md

 Italics, quotation marks: “_Short Story”_

-For TV series, put the number of episodes I watched in brackets.
+For TV series, the number of episodes I watched that day are in brackets, where a new high score equals a new low.

 ---
 01/12 CLARKSON'S FARM (2)\
 01/13 CLARKSON'S FARM, BANSHEE, FARGO\
-01/14 CLARKSON'S FARM, ***DAVE CHAPPELLE: THE DREAMER***, BANSHEE\
+01/14 CLARKSON'S FARM, **DAVE CHAPPELLE: THE DREAMER**, BANSHEE\
 01/15 CLARKSON'S FARM, BANSHEE (2), _Batman: Curse of the White Knight by Sean Murphy_\
 01/16 [blank]\
 01/17 BANSHEE, CLARKSON'S FARM\